-Table 16: TCON - Timer/Counter control register (address 88H) bit description
+Table 18: TCON - Timer/Counter control register (address 88H) bit description

-Bit Symbol Description 7 TF1 Timer 1 overflow flag.
-Set by hardware on Timer/Counter overflow.
-Cleared by hardware when the processor vectors to Timer 1 Interrupt routine, or by software.
-6 TR1 Timer 1 Run control bit.
-Set/cleared by software to turn Timer/Counter 1 on/off.
-5 TF0 Timer 0 overflow flag.
-Set by hardware on Timer/Counter overflow.
-Cleared by hardware when the processor vectors to Timer 0 Interrupt routine, or by software.
-4 TR0 Timer 0 Run control bit.
-Set/cleared by software to turn Timer/Counter 0 on/off.
-3 IE1 Interrupt 1 Edge flag.
+Bit Symbol Description 3 IE1 Interrupt 1 Edge flag.
 Set by hardware when external interrupt 1 edge/low level is detected.
 Cleared by hardware when the interrupt is processed, or by software.
 2 IT1 Interrupt 1 Type control bit.
 Set/cleared by software to specify falling edge/low level that triggers external interrupt 1.
 1 IE0 Interrupt 0 Edge flag.
 Set by hardware when external interrupt 0 edge/low level is detected.
 Cleared by hardware when the interrupt is processed, or by software.
 0 IT0 Interrupt 0 Type control bit.
 Set/cleared by software to specify falling edge/low level that triggers external interrupt 0.

 Putting either Timer into Mode 0 makes it look like an 8048 Timer, which is an 8-bit Counter with a fixed divide-by-32 prescaler.
-Figure 7 shows Mode 0 operation.
+Figure 8 shows Mode 0 operation.

 In this mode, the Timer register is configured as a 13-bit register.
 As the count rolls over from all 1s to all 0s, it sets the Timer interrupt flag TFn.
 The count input is enabled to the Timer when TRn = 1 and either GATE = 0 or $\overline{\text{INTn}}$ = 1.
 (Setting GATE = 1 allows the Timer to be controlled by external input $\overline{\text{INTn}}$, to facilitate pulse width measurements).
-TRn is a control bit in the Special Function Register TCON (Figure 6).
+TRn is a control bit in the Special Function Register TCON (Figure 7).
 The GATE bit is in the TMOD register.